Welcome to UIS and congratulations on your admission to Graduate School!

 While orientation is not required of new graduate student at UIS, your participation in orientation will certainly provide you with a great deal of information about available services on campus and will make your transition to the UIS campus much easier.
 It is a great opportunity to take care of business, meet with staff members, and familiarize yourself with the campus before classes start.

-We are holding our next Transfer/Graduate Student Orientation session for students who have been accepted to UIS for the fall semesters of 2015 on Wednesday, June 17from 1:30-5 p.m. in the Public Affairs Center (PAC).
+We are holding our next Transfer/Graduate Student Orientation session for students who have been accepted to UIS for the fall semesters of 2015 on Wednesday, July 15 from 1:30-5 p.m. in the Public Affairs Center (PAC).
 Only new students who have been admitted and have returned their acceptance forms can participate in this program.
 We also encourage our new students to bring up to two family members or guests with them so they can learn more about UIS.

 If you have any difficulties with the online registration link when it becomes available contact our office during business hours at 217/206-8181 or email us at firstname.lastname@example.org.

-Registration for Transfer/Graduate Orientation is now open for students enrolling in the Fall of 2015
+Registration for Transfer/Graduate Orientation is now open.
+Click here for online form.

 1:30-3 p.m.
 Check-in, PAC Concourse Lobby, Teardrop Entrance

 1:30-3 p.m.
-Taking Care of Business: last chance advising, register for classes, get your I-Card, meet with Financial Aid staff, pick up parking passes if you ordered online, drop off immunization, get student insurance information, take a campus tour.
+Taking Care of Business: last chance advising, register for classes, get your I-Card, meet with Financial Aid staff, pick up parking passes if you ordered online (August 21 session only), drop off immunization, get student insurance information, take a campus tour.
 Refreshments will be available.

 1:30-3 p.m.
 Information Fair: Meet representatives from campus departments and learn more about their programs, services, or resources available.